oracle/oci-ansible-collection/solutions/db-patching/README.md

 ## **Prerequisites**
+1. Ansible Management node on OCI for manual patching.
+2. A running AWX/Ansible Tower instance for patching using AWX/Ansible Tower.
+3. Github access to host code repository for patching using AWX/Ansible Tower.

+#### **Manual Patching using Ansible Management Node**
+For manual patching, the first step is to create an Ansible Management Node.
+A resource manager template can be used to create Ansible Management Node.
+The resource manager templates installs the required software and pulls patching code from Github.
-The only pre-requisite for automation is to create an Ansible Management Node.
+To create an Ansible Management Node, follow these steps.

-#### **Ansible Management Node creation using OCI Resource Manager**
 1. Click [![Deploy to Oracle Cloud][magic_button]][magic_dbpatching_stack]

    If you aren't already signed in, when prompted, enter the tenancy and user credentials.